2015-2016 Opportunities and Vacancies

 - apply creative approaches to traditional subjects

 (Please arrange your summer breaks or vacations before or after your internship, not during).
-Qualified students applying for summer internships and available for 10 week internships will be given preference.
+Students applying for summer internships and available for 10 or more weeks will be given preference over equally qualified applicants for shorter time periods.

-LWOB will consider requests to work for up to 30 continuous (full time) days during January break, largely dependent upon the strength of the applicant's academic record and CV
+LWOB will consider requests by USA citizens to volunteer for up to 30 continuous (full time) days during January break, largely dependent upon the strength of the applicant's academic record and CV.
+Students applying from abroad will be considered for the January term internship, on a case by case basis.
+Otherwise, due to the lengthy paperwork and lead time, students applying from abroad will generally only be considered for a long-term full time (3 months or longer) internship.

 Law Students please note, we do not guarantee that you will have opportunities to do legal research during your internship--although we will make an effort to provide at least one or more meaningful large scale legal research assignments for you.

-We will support any fellowship applications or proposals you may seek in connection with field work in the above cities.
+Field Assignments: We will support any fellowship applications or proposals you may seek in connection with field work in the above cities.
 However, you must first have a concrete plan and funding strategy before scheduling a first meeting with LWOB to discuss your proposal.
+Currently LWOB will consider any applicants with prior experience living or working in Africa to support (self-funded) our work over the next 8 months in Liberia.

-Due the large number of inquries we receive, any communications that do not contain all of the above requested information components will not be answered.
+Due the large number of inquiries we receive, any communications that do not contain all of the above requested information components will not be considered or acknowledged.
+We can assure you of this: An email along the following lines will not receive a response:

 Applicants for all positions (Summer, Fall, Winter Term, Spring) must indicate in your cover letter